 The proposal complies with this finding.
-In addition to the proposed 11-foot, 6-inch and 25-foot project perimeter landscape setbacks, the proposed project design includes 25 feet of parkway landscaping in the Barton Street right-of-way and 35 feet of parkway landscaping in the Mariposa Avenue right-of-way.
+In addition to the proposed project perimeter landscape setbacks, there will be 20 feet of landscaped parkway on the Lurin Avenue right-of-way, 10 feet of landscaped parkway on the Cole Avenue right-of-way, and 10 feet of landscaped parkway on the Mariposa Avenue right-of-way.
+The combination of the proposed perimeter landscaping and parkway will soften the aesthetic of the perimeter walls and create the appearance of a larger landscape setback.
 The proposed project will provide sufficient area for enhanced landscape planting along the public street frontages.
 It includes construction of sidewalks, curbs and gutters, utility relocation, and stormwater treatment facilities.
 These improvements will benefit the Orangecrest neighborhood.

-Granting of the Variance request will not be materially detrimental to the public welfare and surrounding property improvements.
+Granting the Variance request will not be materially detrimental to the public welfare and surrounding property improvements.